-WAIVERS FROM STRICT COMPLIANCE WITH THE LISTING RULES AND EXEMPTION FROM COMPLIANCE WITH THE COMPANIES (WINDING UP AND MISCELLANEOUS PROVISIONS) ORDINANCE
+WAIVERS FROM STRICT COMPLIANCE WITH THE LISTING RULES

-In preparation for the [REDACTED], we have sought the following waivers from strict compliance with the relevant provisions of the Listing Rules and exemption from the Companies (Winding Up and Miscellaneous Provisions) Ordinance.
+In preparation for the [REDACTED], we have sought the following waivers from strict compliance with the relevant provisions of the Listing Rules.

 MANAGEMENT PRESENCE IN HONG KONG

 Pursuant to Rule 8.12 of the Listing Rules, an issuer must have sufficient management presence in Hong Kong.
 This normally means that at least two of its executive directors must be ordinarily resident in Hong Kong.